 It’s important to apply Latisse according to the instructions provided with the mediation.
 Like other eye medications, Latisse can cause irritation if you apply it using unclean equipment or without first washing your face and hands.

-Our guide to Latisse (linked above) includes a step-by-step guide to applying Latisse that covers everything from pre-application clean-up to the best times of day to use Latisse.
+Our guide to Latisse also includes a step-by-step guide to applying Latisse that covers everything from pre-application clean-up to the best times of day to use Latisse.

 Allergan, the manufacturer of Latisse, recommends applying the medication at night, shortly before bed.
 If you apply Latisse one hour before you plan to go to sleep, the liquid solution will have more than enough time to dry and soak into your skin.

-Although Latisse is designed for use at night, it’s okay to use it in the morning.
+Although Latisse is designed for use at night, it’s okay to use it in the morning to a clean, makeup-free face.
 Make sure you apply Latisse before applying any cosmetics or skincare products.
-You should provide at least 15 minutes for Latisse to dry before applying any other products to the skin near your eyes.
+You should wait at least 15 minutes for Latisse to dry before applying any other products to the skin near your eyes or inserting contact lenses.

 Yes.
-It’s okay to use mascara, eyeliner, eye shadow and other makeup at the same time as you use Latisse.
+It’s okay to use mascara or other makeup at the same time as you use Latisse.
 Just make sure you apply Latisse first, then provide at least 15 minutes for it to dry and be fully absorbed by your skin before you apply any other makeup.

 If you apply Latisse at night, make sure that you’ve removed all of your makeup and thoroughly cleaned your face before applying the Latisse solution to your eyelids.

-Latisse is a prescription medication, meaning you’ll need to talk to a doctor about whether it’s a suitable treatment for you before purchasing it.
-We offer Latisse online, subject to doctor approval and an online consultation, with discreet delivery to your door
+Latisse is a prescription medication, meaning you’ll need to talk to a healthcare provider about whether it’s a suitable treatment for you before purchasing it.
+We offer Latisse online, subject to healthcare provider approval and an online consultation, with discreet delivery to your door.

 If you already have a prescription, you can purchase Latisse from many pharmacies.
-As Latisse is a fairly new medication, not all doctors are familiar with it.
+As Latisse is a fairly new medication, not all healthcare professionals are familiar with it.
 Dermatologists, cosmetic surgeons and ophthalmologists are often familiar with Latisse and can provide expert assistance.